MetteHejberg/Vis_assignment1/README.md

 ## 3.2 Usage ```k_nearest_neighbors.py```
 To run the code you should:
-- Pull this repository with this file structure
+- Pull this repository with this folder structure
 - Place the images in the ```in``` folder
 - Install the packages mentioned in ```requirements.txt```
 - Set your current working directory to the level above ```src```